splunk/public-o11y-docs/gdi/opentelemetry/components/transform-processor.rst

 Get started
 ======================

+Follow these steps to configure and activate the component:

-By default, the Splunk Distribution of OpenTelemetry Collector includes the transform processor.
+1. Deploy the Splunk Distribution of OpenTelemetry Collector to your host or container platform.
+See :ref:`otel-install-platform`.
+2. Configure the TCP log receiver as described in the next section.
+3. Restart the Collector.

 To activate the transform processor for a pipeline, add ``transform`` to the ``processors`` section of the configuration.
 For example:

 .. code-block:: yaml

    transform:
      error_mode: ignore